 Working code and a product that is meets the expectations of the customer requires a lot of testing.
 Testing is a key part of the software development cycle.
 Without it, code is likely to be faulty and fail.
 There are many forms of testing, the most common one would be to conduct unit tests.
 Unit testing is a software development process in which the smallest testable parts of an application, called units, are individually and independently scrutinized for proper operation.
 Unfortunately, during my time here, I was not able to conduct any testing to this extent as the ode that we were working on was not of the scale that would warrant a full testing regime.

-Getting feedback on a piece of work is necessary to achieve ga product that meets the expectations of the customer and is of good quality.
+Getting feedback on a piece of work is necessary to achieve a product that meets the expectations of the customer and is of good quality.
 Feedback can also be used to determine where a team needs to improve.
 For example, after every sprint, the team would conduct a team retrospective to see where the team did well and where the team can improve.
-Another form of feedback is to meet with the customer of the product to ask them to view if the product being made is what they wanted.
+Another form of feedback is to engage in discussion with the customer of the product.
+This is done to figure out if the product being made is what they wanted.
 Delivery would relate to the closing of off a task either through a team demo or a review with the product manager.

 Looking back on my time at Ericsson, I would say that it was a very helpful experience that brought me a lot experience, taught me new skills, and helped improve me as a software developer.
 Learning how to work in a team was a skill of mine that improved greatly after working here.
 Teamwork is a vital part of working in the software development industry, this is because cooperation on products leads to faster delivery times and products of greater quality.
-In the future, I will take all these experiences with me, and it will help me in time endeavours in the software industry.
+In the future, I will take all these experiences with me, and it will help me in my endeavours in the software industry.

 Conclusion

 In this report, I outlined my experiences and I reflected on my entire placement.
-I went into detail about my responsibilities, describe my duties, my technical achievements, any challenges I faced, and I will finally I reflected on my experience on my placement.
+I described my responsibilities and duties, my technical achievements, any challenges I faced, and I will finally I reflected on my experience on my placement.